Vehrik/FarOut/Characters/3-Traits.md

     Typically Creatures have two "hands" that they can wield items with in a Combat Scenario.
 All Creatures are considered ambidextrous for all Challenges.
-Gaining an extra Hand allows you to simultaneously wield 3 1-Handed Weapons at a time (or some combination of 2-Handed Weapons and 1-Handed Weapons).
+Gaining an extra Hand allows you to simultaneously wield 3 1-Handed Weapons at a time, or some combination of 2-Handed Weapons and 1-Handed Weapons.

     Gaining more than 1 Hand allows for a larger variety of weapon combinations.
     Despite there name, Hands do not have to be actual hands.
 Like all Traits, the details of their aesthetics is between you and your table-mates.
 As always, the Creature needs to account for the Momentum of the Weapons he is holding with any Hand.

+    Purchased Hands may be placed on any limb, generate another limb that's the same size as the Creature's other limbs, or be placed on a pseudo-limb generated by a mutation.

 ### SENSE ENHANCEMENT
 #### COST: 2 Splice Points per 3 Sense Points